martinthomson/i-d-template/doc/SUBMITTING.md

 $ make upload
 ```

-This uses the same process as the CI system.
-Note that if you have multiple
+This uses the same process that the CI system uses.
+Note that if you have
-tags pointing to the current HEAD, this will attempt to upload all of those
+multiple tags pointing to the current HEAD, this will attempt to upload all of
-drafts.
+those drafts.

 ## Manual Process

-Make a submission version of your draft.
-The makefile uses git tags to work out
+Again, if you don't have CI enabled, you can make a submission version of your
+draft and upload it yourself.
+The makefile uses git tags to work out what
-what version to create.
-It looks for the last version number you have tagged
+version to create.
+It looks for the last version number you have tagged the
-the draft with and calculates the next version.
+draft with and calculates the next version.
 When there are no tags, it
 generates a `-00` version.

 ```sh